Monodia3007/WineStock/docs/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, send an email to the project maintainers.
+Instead, email the project maintainers.

 Provide us with as much information as possible, so we can reproduce and understand the issue.
 Normally, the following information is useful: